 Perfect if you want to know how much it's going to take to burn off that burger you had at lunch, this fitness app stores a collection of foods across 14 different families to let you know exactly how many calories you've consumed.
 Then you can start your workout and proceed to sweat it out of your system.

 Get simple, easy to read, turn-by-turn directions for walking or driving with HERE Maps' Navigator app.
 Samsung has partnered with the mapping service but we had to download the app onto our device.
 It's free, accurate too and won't have you walking in circles like Apple Maps on the Watch.

 If you want to shoot pictures or record video on your phone via your Gear S2, this is the app to do it.
 Turning that crisp, vibrant circular display into a viewer, it works with both front and rear facing cameras, supports a flash mode and has a self timer mode to give you time to get into the shot.

-There's not a lot of Gear S2 games out there, but this Outrun-esque arcade racer is one of the best of the bunch.
+There's not a lot of Gear S2 games out there, but this Outrun-esque arcade racer is among the best of the bunch.
 You can steer the car using the Gear S2's rotating bezel and while longer sessions might sap the life out of the battery, it's a whole lot of fun.

 With this social networking app, you can get Twitter feeds sent directly to your watch face, below the date and time, so you'll know exactly when your clever status update got a retweet.
 This could be an example of connectivity overload, but get the right feed and it will keep you up to date on Twitter without becoming too distracting.

 There's no official YouTube app for the Gear S2 on your wrist, but those looking to view videos can do so through Xenozu's workaround.